-Sustainable investment means an investment in an Does Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes • 0 \checkmark Νο It will make a minimum of sustain with an environmental objective chara objec minim Acteristics and while it does not have as its exteristics and while it does not have as its extive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that of environmentally sustainable Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that d environmentally sustainable Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• □ Yes • 0 \checkmark No It will make a minimum of sustainable investments with an environmental objective:% chara objec minim acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
 That Regulation with a social objective does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustain with a social objective% able investments 🔽 • motes E/S characteristics, but will not make sustainable investments
+It will make a minimum of sustainable investments with a social objective% motes E/S characteristics, but will not make sustainable investments